Pleistocene fossils in Michigan

 Throughout the State of Michigan in the United States, many people have found the remains of Pleistocene mammals, almost exclusively mammoths and mastodons.
 Most of these fossils are found by farmers or construction workers, but most are now in the collection of the University of Michigan.
 The finding of vertebrate fossils in Michigan is quite rare, so it is best to turn over any specimens to a university or museum for proper cleaning and documentation.
 Many of these mastodon fossils are found in Southern Michigan, mostly around Ann Arbor.
-Most mammoth sites are in Northern Michigan.